Understanding Win32 App Detection Rules in Microsoft Intune

 • Key path: The full path of the registry key that contains the value to detect.

 • Value name: The name of the registry value to detect.
 If this value is empty, the detection will happen on the key.
-The (default) value of a key will be used as detection value if the detection method is other than file or folder existence.
+The (default) value of a key will be used as the detection value if the detection method is other than file or folder existence.

 • Detection method: Select the type of detection method that’s used to validate the presence of the app.
-The following detection methods are available in registry based detection rules.
+The following detection methods are available in registry-based detection rules.

 • Key exists

-• Key does not exist
+• The key does not exist

-• String comparision
+• String comparison

-• Version comparision
+• Version comparison

-• Integer comparision
+• Integer comparison

-Example of Registry based detection:
+Example of Registry-based detection:

 intune registry detection rule example | Registry detection rule